XxAlanXDxX/AutoDrawingBot/README.md

 >
 > Language: English / [繁體中文](./README.zh-TW.md)

-Project Introduction
+Project Overview
 ---
-This project is an automatic drawing robot application called "AutoDrawingBot."
-It can automatically draw within a specified area based on the contour information of the loaded image.
+This is an automatic drawing program developed using PyQt5 and OpenCV.
+It allows users to load images, perform edge detection, and simulate the drawing process using mouse movements.
+The program provides a range of settings, allowing users to adjust various parameters for optimal drawing effects.

 Usage Instructions
 ---

-Getting Started:
-- Load an image
-- Set the starting coordinates and ending coordinates
-- Set the simplification factor and scaling factor
-- Clipboard: Copy an image from the clipboard into the program
-- Start drawing
-- Display the image
-- Resize the image
-- Reload the image: Reload the image from the file

-Usage Example:

-1. Launch the program.
+1. Run the Program: After executing the program, you will see the main window, which provides buttons for functions such as loading images, setting parameters, and starting drawing.

+2. Set Parameters: Click the "Settings" button to adjust various parameters, including scaling factor, edge detection parameters, etc.

-2. Click the "Clipboard" button to load an image from the clipboard.
+3. Load Images: Use the "Load Image" button or load an image from the clipboard.
+The program will process the image and display it in the main window.
-3. Set the starting coordinates and ending coordinates to specify the drawing area (click with the left mouse button).
-4. Set the simplification factor and scaling factor as needed.
-5. Click the "Start" button, and the program will automatically draw the contours of the image.
-6. You can use other buttons to display the image, resize the image, and perform other operations.

-setting.json Description:
+4. Start Drawing: After adjusting the parameters, click the "Start Drawing" button to simulate the drawing process.
+The program will simulate the drawing process based on the results of edge detection, using mouse movements.

+Explanation of setting.json:

 * `DEFAULT_SCALINE_FACTOR` (Default Simplification Factor): This value represents the degree of simplification of images, expressed as a percentage.
 * `MIN_EDGE_LENGTH` (Minimum Edge Length): This value represents the minimum length of edges to be retained during simplification.